Opportunities for Alumni

 • Access a variety of subscription-only newspapers, magazines, and scholarly journals online for free

-• Boost their entrepreneurial and innovative endeavors with the guides and toolkits available on the Enabling Entrepreneurs page
+• Boost their entrepreneurial ventures using entrepreneurship guides and toolkits

-• Share news about their successes and accomplishments, and read about the achievement of other #ExchangeAlumni
+• Share news about their successes and accomplishments, and read about the achievements of other ExchangeAlumni

 Connect with Your Local U.S. Embassy